Homemade Cold Brew Coffee Concentrate

 What’s most important in this process is the cold brew concentrate ratio, or the amount of coffee grounds relative to the amount of water.
 Coffee concentrate is meant to be stronger, more concentrated, than a classic cold brew.
-That’s why it’s best served diluted with water, and why the cold brew coffee to water ratio will be a bit different for concentrate.
+That’s why it’s best served diluted with water, and why the coffee to water ratio will be a bit different for concentrate.

 Whether you’re wanting to make DIY cold brew concentrate or just a classic cold brew, I’ll share the ratios for both so you can decide.
 Whatever you choose, homemade cold brew will always be far cheaper than store-bought or heading to Starbucks, and so easy to make with your favorite beans.

 You can make this concentrate with any coffee that you like, beans or grounds.
 That’s the beauty of homemade—you can customize!
 If you’re using whole beans, I recommend a coarse grind for best results.
 If you’re using store-bought coffee grounds and can find a coarse grind, great!
 But if not, don’t worry about it—any coffee grounds will do.
 Feel free to adjust the ingredient amounts based on the size of the batch you’d like to prepare.

 Cold Brew vs Cold Brew Concentrate